If you want to be able to cook fluffy pancakes, all you need to be able to do is follow a good recipe.

 Simultaneously, in less time than it takes for the bubbles to pop, the liquid in the batter cooks away in the form of steam, the proteins in the egg coagulate, and those CO2 bubbles solidify into a network of air pockets.
 This airy interior is what gives a pancake its fluffiness.

 Your griddle needs to be hot enough to cause the baking powder to activate quickly, which produces large bubbles and thus more fluffiness.
 Furthermore, a hot griddle ensures that the batter cooks quickly so that the air pockets hold their shape instead of collapsing.
 This is important.
-Too low of heat will slow the creation of the bubbles, and also the solidification of the bubbles.
+Too low heat will slow the creation of the bubbles, and also the solidification of the bubbles.
 In most cases, your target temperature should be 375 F.

 Additional Fluffiness Factors